cloudflare/cloudflare-docs-engine/src/content/learning/getting-started.md

 - `request.method` — e.g. `GET` or `POST`.
 - `request.url` — e.g. filter based on query parameters or the pathname.
-- `request.headers` — filter based on spcific headers.
+- `request.headers` — filter based on specific headers.

 See a list of [all properties of a `Request` object](/runtime-apis/request#properties).